awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.EnableMySQL.md

 You have the following options for enabling the Performance Schema:
 + Allow Performance Insights to manage required Performance Schema parameters automatically\.

-  When you create an Amazon RDS for MariaDB or MySQL DB instance with Performance Insights enabled, the Performance Schema is also enabled\.
+  When you create an Amazon RDS for MariaDB or MySQL DB instance or Multi\-AZ DB cluster with Performance Insights enabled, the Performance Schema is also enabled\.
 In this case, Performance Insights automatically manages your Performance Schema parameters\.

   For automatic management, the `performance_schema` must be set to `0` and the **Source** must be set to a value other than `0`\.
 By default, **Source** is `engine-default`\.
 If you change the `performance_schema` value manually, and then later want to revert to automatic management, see [Configuring the Performance Schema for automatic management](#USER_PerfInsights.EnableMySQL.RDS)\.
 **Important**